Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Improvements to Fixed Camera mode:
   - The camera location will now persist through saves and loads.
   - The camera will now focus on the person speaking during conversations.
+  - The fixed camera will now respect the reduced FOV from drinking alcohol and adjust the view accordingly to keep the target on screen.
+  - The camera will now be roll back and forth while drunk
+  - The camera will now shake when it normally would in first person (e.g. while the superfreighter is exploding in Mission 9)
+  - The camera can now flip upside down, sideways, or roll from Crowd Control effects.
+These effects are blocked while forced into fixed cameras from Crowd Control itself, but are functional if intentionally playing in Fixed Cameras mode.
 - Aim laser no longer shows up during conversations or cutscenes in Revision.
 </details>